EtiennePASSOT/SQA-assignment-group9/README.md

 ```
 Here, reading is quite simple in both cases, but good practice in certain languages prefers to use one or the other.

+In conclusion, it is important to respect the code standards provided by the different languages.
+When it is possible to write in different ways, development teams must choose the writing that suits them in order to have a uniform code.

 ---
 ### Languages Convention